projectchrono/chrono/readme.txt

 Release 1.7.0
 xx-xx-xxxx

-- The Irrlicht visualization system supports shadow maps.
-  You just have to use application.AddLightWithShadow(..) instead than application.AddLight(..) or AddTypicalLights(..).
-  The performance is a bit slower, but much faster and better looking than the previous system that used stencil shadows.

 - New unit_COSIMULATION.
 It introduces functionalities to allow a side-to-side simulation of Chrono::Engine and another simulation software, such as Simulink or Amesim.
 It uses